prody/ProDy-website/tutorials/structure_analysis/compare.rst

 ===============================================================================

-This section shows how to find identical or similar protein chains in two structures files and align them.
+This section shows how to find identical or similar protein chains in two PDB files and align them.

 :mod:`.proteins` module contains functions for matching and mapping chains.
 Results can be used for RMSD fitting and PCA analysis.